Abhilash-101/Solana-2/README.md

-# Creation of SPL token & Candy machine UI Setup
+# Creation of SPL token and setting up the Candy machine UI.

-This will walk you through the steps to set up the user interface (UI) for your Candy Machine, allowing users to mint NFTs using the SPL token you've created.
-The UI will use the SPL token as the payment method, and users will be able to mint NFTs by connecting their Phantom wallet.
+This guide will assist you in configuring the user interface (UI) for your Candy Machine, enabling users to create NFTs utilizing the SPL token you have established.
+The UI will employ the SPL token as the payment mechanism, and users will have the capability to create NFTs by linking their Phantom wallet.

 ## Prerequisites
 1.  - A  Candy Machine with critical informations in its `config.json` file, including pricing, quantity, symbol, seller fee, SPL token account, SPL token, go-live date, and creator details.